PowerDNS/lmdbnav/README.md

 A terminal UI to inspect LMDB database files.

 This is a tool that we use internally to debug LMDB databases.
-We decided to Open Source it, since it can be useful to others.
+We decided to open source it, since it can be useful to others.

 Contributions are welcome.